ahosna/Plantz/mqtt2zbx/README.md

-# Small Ruby MQTT/ZBX forwarder
+# MQTT2ZBX - Small Ruby MQTT/ZBX forwarder
+Zabbix gateway is a short ruby script that subscribes to MQTT and publishes data to Zabbix.

 # Install
 * Clone the repository.